brabect1/risc8/doc/risc8doc.md

 8 Memory Interfaces
 -------------------

-The interface to program memory is straight-forward in terms of the core itself.
+The interface to program memory is straightforward in terms of the core itself.
 An 11-bit address is output and a 12-bit data input is expected.
 This read is synchronous.
-The program memory (PRAM) itself is modeled in pram.v which is a very simple synchronous ram model.
-The PRAM is outside the core (inside test.v but outside cpu.v).
+A very simple synchronous model of the program memory (PRAM) is in `pram.v`.
+The PRAM is not part of the RISC8 core.

 The Register File interface is a synchronous interface with clk and reset inputs.
 Addressing inputs include a 2-bit **bank** and 5-bit **location** input. **Read** and **write** enable signals are inputs and there are two separate 8-bit data busses for input and output.
-The regs.v module performs the address logic where some words are mirrored into a common set of addresses.
-Beneath regs.v is the actual synchronous RAM model in dram.v.
-This module is similar to pram.v and is a simple synchronous RAM model.
+The `regs.v` module performs the address logic where some words are mirrored into a common set of addresses.

+Beneath `regs.v` is the actual synchronous RAM model in `dram.v`.
+The module provided with the core would likely synthesize into flip-flops.
+To use a true SRAM, the module needs to be replaced with a wrapper around a technology IP (ASIC, FPGA) or recoded so that the synthesis tool infers the memory IP automatically (FPGA).

 9 ALU
 -----

-The ALU is implemented in the alu.v file.
-The ALU is purely combinatorial.
-It has 2 8-bit data inputs, A and B as well as a single-bit CON Carry in input.
+The ALU is implemented in the `alu.v` file and it is purely combinational.
+It has two 8-bit data inputs, A and B as well as a single-bit CON Carry in input.
 A 4-bit operand input selects the ALU operation.
 It has an 8-bit data output and a single-bit carry output and also a single-bit zero output.

 The ALU does not select the appropriate source for its inputs nor does it decide when status flags are updated.
-This is done at the higher level by the Instruction Decoder and the CPU module.
+This is done at the higher level by the Instruction Decoder and the CPU top module.

 The ALU supports the following operands.
+Note that an Add with carry instruction is absent.
+All RISC8 instructions must use this basic set of supported operations.

     +--------------------------+--------------------------+--------------------------+
     | ALU Operand Select Code  | Operation                | Description              |